Apply Here for Fall 2023: Applications are due June 15, 2023

-Thank you for your interest in applying to the University of Dubuque Theological Seminary.
+Thank you for your interest in applying to the University of Dubuque Theological Seminary!
 All of our Master's level applications are completed through GradCAS.
 Please read all of the following guidelines and instructions.

-If you have any questions during the application process, please reach out first to our Admissions Office at 563.589.3115, or UDTSAdmission@dbq.edu.
+If you have any questions during the application process, please reach out to our Seminary Admission Office at 563.589.3115, or UDTSAdmission@dbq.edu.
 MART applicants contact Dr. Richard Burnett at 864.378.5416 or firstname.lastname@example.org.

 GradCAS: Add Program